dblock/kahneraja.github.io/_posts/2016-08-14-if-you-need-me-ill-be-in-brooklyn-writing-code-for-hillary-clinton.md

 - [Tech 4 Hillary](https://www.hillaryclinton.com/page/tech/).
 - [DevProgress: We are coders, designers, leaders, writers, mentors, and researchers.](http://devprogress.us/).

 A few months back I applied to join the Hillary 2016 campaign as a developer.
 A short term project to help out in any way possible.
 Since then I've begun contributing to a number of open source projects the campaign depends upon.
-I've now been invited to join the team in New York to focus my efforts.
+I'm now going over to New York to join the team and focus my efforts.

 The election is TUE 08 NOV 2016.